The 20 Best Prolidase Deficiency Doctors Near Me in Ohio, US

 English

-Barbara Hallinan is a Pediatric Neurologist in Cincinnati, Ohio.
+Barbara Hallinan is a Pediatric Neurologist practicing medicine in Cincinnati, Ohio.
 Dr. Hallinan is rated as an Experienced provider by MediFind in the treatment of Prolidase Deficiency.
-Her top areas of expertise are West Syndrome, Seizures, Lennox-Gastaut Syndrome (LGS), and Athetosis.
+She is also highly rated in 79 other conditions, according to our data.
+Her clinical expertise encompasses West Syndrome, Lennox-Gastaut Syndrome (LGS), Seizures, and Athetosis.

 Experienced in Prolidase Deficiency